libxmljs/libxmljs/README.md

 **pre-conditions**

-You will need have the libxml2 library installed and also the libxml2-devel package.
+You will need have the libxml2 library installed and also the libxml2-devel (libxml2-dev on debian systems) package.
 This comes with the `xml2-config` utility that is needed for compiling.  **This command must be in your path.**